ezsystems/commerce-documentation/docs/enhanced_configuration/configuration/required_crontab_tasks.md

 ### Send lost orders to the ERP (Advanced version only)

-Lost orders can be resend using a commandline tool.
+Lost orders can be resend using a command-line tool.
 We recommend to start this tool e.g. every 5 minutes.

 ```
 # resends lost orders every 5 minutes